 In 1974, Rhode Island Governor Philip W. Noel designated the State Planning Council (SPC) as the MPO.
 In 1992, Governor Bruce Sundlun reaffirmed that designation.
 In 2013, Rhode Island General Law (R.I.
-Gen. Law) § 42-11-101, titled Statewide Planning Program, was amended to designate the SPC as the State's single, statewide MPO.
+Gen. Law) § $42-11-10^{1}$, titled Statewide Planning Program, was amended to designate the SPC as the State's single, statewide MPO.
 Division of Statewide Planning, described in detail below, serves as staff to the SPC.

 The membership of the SPC is also articulated in R.I.
-Gen. Law § 42-11-102 and includes:
+Gen. Law § $42-11-10^2$ and includes:

-- The Director of the Department of Administration as Chairperson - The Director, Policy Office, in the Office of the Governor, as Vice-Chairperson - The Governor, or his or her designee - The Budget Officer - The Chairperson of the Housing Resources Commission - The highest-ranking administrative officer of the Division of Planning, as Secretary - The President of the League of Cities and Towns or his or her designee and one official of local government, who shall be appointed by the governor from a list of not less than three (3) submitted by the Rhode Island League Cities and Towns - The Executive Director of the League of Cities and Towns - One representative of a nonprofit community development or housing organization appointed by the Governor - Six (6) public members, appointed by the Governor, one of whom shall be an employer with fewer than fifty (50) employees, and one of whom shall be an employer with greater than fifty (50) employees - Two (2) representatives of a private, nonprofit environmental advocacy organization, both to be appointed by the Governor - The Director of Planning and Development for the City of Providence
+- The Director of the Department of Administration as Chairperson - The Director, Policy Office, in the Office of the Governor, as Vice-Chairperson - The Governor, or his or her designee - The Budget Officer - The Chairperson of the Housing Resources Commission - The highest-ranking administrative officer of the Division of Planning, as Secretary - The President of the League of Cities and Towns or his or her designee and one official of local government, who shall be appointed by the governor from a list of not less than three (3) submitted by the Rhode Island League Cities and Towns - The Executive Director of the League of Cities and Towns - One representative of a nonprofit community development or housing organization appointed by the Governor - Six (6) public members, appointed by the Governor, one of whom shall be an employer with fewer than fifty (50) employees, and one of whom shall be an employer with greater than fifty (50) employees - Two (2) representatives of a private, nonprofit environmental advocacy organization, both to be appointed by the Governor - The Director of Planning and Development for the City of Providence - The Director of the Department of Transportation - The Director of the Department of Environmental Management

-1 http://webserver.rilin.state.ri.us/Statutes/TITLE42/42-11/42-11-10.HTM
+1 http://webserver.rilin.state.ri.us/Statutes/TITLE42/42-11/42-11-10.HTM 2 lbid.